From bluster to railways: Iran tones down talk of attacking Israel - analysis

 An Iranian missile system is displayed next to a banner with a picture of Iran's Supreme Leader Ayatollah Ali Khamenei, during Iranian defence week, in a street in Tehran, Iran, September 24, 2024. (credit: MAJID ASGARIPOUR/WANA (WEST ASIA NEWS AGENCY) VIA REUTERS)

-Iran has signed a 25-year deal with China and wants to expand trade with Russia and other countries linked to the BRICS economic group.
-However, Iran is still a relatively poor country.
-The incoming Trump administration is likely going to want to increase sanctions and reduce Iran’s trade.
-Iran is thus running to try to seal deals before the Trump administration takes office.
+Iran is still a relatively poor country, however, and the incoming Trump administration is likely going to want to increase sanctions against it and reduce its trade.
+As a result, Tehran is running to try to seal deals before the Trump administration takes office.

 Stay updated with the latest news!